 News

-Professor Victoria Chick, Ann Pettifor and Geoff Tily have updated their July 2010 publication 'The Economic Consequences of Mr Osborne' with a new preface - Mr Osborne and the economists' advice.
+Dr. Geoff Tily, Professor Victoria Chick and Ann Pettifor have updated their July 2010 publication ‘The Economic Consequences of Mr Osborne’ with a new preface – Mr Osborne and the economists’ advice.

-As part of this series celebrating PRIME's tenth anniversary, we are looking forward to the next ten years.
-This contribution by Laurie Macfarlane, looks at the future role of the state."In the UK, ...
+Joseph Keppler, The Bosses of the Senate, 1889.
+As part of this series celebrating PRIME’s tenth anniversary, we are looking forward to the next ten years.
+This contribution by Laurie Macfarlane looks ...

 Today the Institute for Fiscal Studies produced a review of political manifestos prepared for General Election 2017.
 Predictably, the respected, and largely independent IFS researchers review the tax ...